rvolden/C3POa/README.md

   -m  path to NUC.4.4.mat file (included in repository)

+  -s  Raw sequence length cutoff

+  -d  Median distance between peaks cutoff.
+This should be the length of your shortest input sequence in your library preparation.

   -c  config file containing paths to poa, racon, water, blat, and minimap2. (format example poa[tab]/path/to/poa)

   -o  name (including path) of fasta file that the consensus gets written to.
 Defaults to R2C2_Consensus.fasta